McDermott appointed Hibernian director of football

 Brian McDermott has been appointed as Hibernian's new director of football.

-The 62-year-old previously managed Reading and Leeds United and begins his new role at Easter Road immediately.
+The 62-year-old, who previously managed Reading and Leeds United, will begin his new role at Easter Road immediately.

 Hibs, under head coach Lee Johnson, are fifth in the Scottish Premiership and host St Mirren on Saturday.